liamwalsh1980/Milestone-Project-1/README.md

 #### Resources (resources.html)

-1. Header (what worked for use)
+* Header (what worked for use)
-1. Sub header - 'Take your child out everywhere' and Paragraph
+* Sub header - 'Take your child out everywhere' and Paragraph
-1. Sub header - 'Routines and good habits' and Paragraph
+* Sub header - 'Routines and good habits' and Paragraph
-1. Sub header - 'Free up time is easier than you think' and Paragraph
+* Sub header - 'Free up time is easier than you think' and Paragraph
-1. Sub header - 'To be confirmed' and Paragraph
+* Sub header - 'To be confirmed' and Paragraph
-1. All above sub headers and corresponding paragraphs have been placed in a text box giving the user the option to pick which one to read.
+* All above sub headers and corresponding paragraphs have been placed in a text box giving the user the option to pick which one to read.
 Each text box has a scroll option making it easy to read whichever article the user is interested in.
 The background colour of each article is light grey (hex:e7ecef).
 The font colour is dark blue (hex:274c77) with the default font of Ubuntu used.
-1 There is another sub header (The next step) with a short paragaph below giving the user additional information on what they can do next. i.e. subscribe or use the links below to click on to external websites associated with Autism.
+* There is another sub header (The next step) with a short paragaph below giving the user additional information on what they can do next. i.e. subscribe or use the links below to click on to external websites associated with Autism.
-1. A subscribe button to click and subscribe free, quick and easy.
+* A subscribe button to click and subscribe free, quick and easy.
-1. Links to external sources i.e. National Autistic Society, Autism NI, Hidden Disabilities.
+* Links to external sources i.e. National Autistic Society, Autism NI, Hidden Disabilities.

 #### Subscribe (subcribe.html)

-1. A form section for subscribing to the Embrace Autism mailing list.
+* A form section for subscribing to the Embrace Autism mailing list.
-1. The form will include a name and email section to complete along with the choice of either a weekly or monthly subscription by selecting the relevant radio buttons.
+* The form includes a name and email section to complete along with the choice of either a weekly or monthly subscription by selecting the relevant radio buttons.

-1. A submit button will be at the bottom of the form and once clicked a Modal message will appear to show the user the form has been completed and submitted successfully.
+A submit button will be at the bottom of the form and once clicked a Modal message will appear to show the user the form has been completed and submitted successfully.
-1. Some text and paragraph [to be completed]
+* A sub header and paragraph to read after completing the form.
-1. There is a 'Thank you' image below the paragraph which i feel is a nice touch to finish the users experience on the site as they subcribe.
+* There is a 'Thank you' image below the paragraph which i feel is a nice touch to finish the users experience on the site as they subcribe.
-1. Links to external sources i.e. National Autistic Society, Autism NI, Hidden Disabilities.
+* Links to external sources i.e. National Autistic Society, Autism NI, Hidden Disabilities.

 [Modal to be completed]